Application Information — Pilot and Feasibility Grants

 - Investigators who have extensive use of metabolomics technology in their research program are generally ineligible for funding.

-- Maximum of $50,000 (direct) per award for metabolomics services via the Mayo Clinic Metabolomics Resource Core
+- Maximum of $50,000 (direct) per award for metabolomics services via the Mayo Clinic Metabolomics Resource Core.
+The average funding in previous years has been $30,000 for each P&F award.

-- No salary support for investigator or investigator's support staff
+- No salary support is provided for investigator or investigator's support staff.

 Applications must include the following components and use the PHS 398 Continuation Format Page.
 Please include the following: